briandenicola/eShopOnAKS/docs/prerequisites.md

 * An **Azure Service Principal** with Owner role on the Azure subscription
 * :exclamation: Follow this guide to configure [Terraform](https://learn.microsoft.com/en-us/azure/developer/terraform/get-started-cloud-shell-powershell?tabs=bash) with an Service Principal
 * :exclamation: The following [Resource Providers](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#azure-portal) must be enabled: _Microsoft..Monitor, Microsoft.AlertsManagement, Microsoft.Dashboard, Microsoft.KubernetesConfiguration_
+* :exclamation: The following preview features on your Azure Subscription: _EnableAPIServerVnetIntegrationPreview, TrustedAccessPreview_

-* :exclamation: Run the following command to enable the preview features on your Azure Subscription: _AKS-ExtensionManager, AKS-PrometheusAddonPreview, EnableImageCleanerPreview, AKS-KedaPreview, EnableAPIServerVnetIntegrationPreview, TrustedAccessPreview,NetworkObservabilityPreview, AKS-AzurePolicyExternalData_
+> * **Note:** The following script can be used to enable the required Preview Features and Resource Providers on your Azure Subscription:
     ```pwsh
     pwsh ./scripts/aks-preview-features.ps1
     ```